How To Save Money on Pool Maintenance Costs

 3. DON'T BLOW YOUR COVER: If you close your pool in the winter, use a pool cover pump to get dirty water off the top of your cover.
 When the cover is dry, use a broom to sweep away leaves and debris.
 A clean cover will be easy to remove, and you’ll be able to reuse it for the next winter.
 No one wants to buy a new pool cover every year … it’s expensive.

 4. PREPARE A PUMP PLAN: During the hottest part of the summer, run your pump one hour for every 10 degrees (Fahrenheit) of air temperature each day to keep it clean and moving so you don’t get algae growth.
-But in the winter, or in mild climates, you can run your pump less to use less energy.
+But in the winter, or in mild climates, you can run your pump less to use less energy and save on pool maintenance costs.
 Running your pool pump at night, during off-peak hours, also can cost less depending on your utility plan.

 5. VARIETY IS THE SPICE OF LIFE: Install a variable speed pump.
 Although the upfront cost is higher than a single speed pump, variable speed pumps save you money in the long run by reducing your energy costs up to 90%.